val3rkq/Globe-Blog-App/README.md

 # GLOBE (Blog Demo App)
 Globe is a dynamic and modern Flutter blog app that allows users to explore, read, and share captivating blog posts.
 Built with a sleek design and user-centric features, Globe offers an engaging platform for both bloggers and readers.
+Firebase was used to create this app.

 ## Features
 - Read articles in a clean and responsive reader interface.